Video of missing Chinese tennis star posted online

 Peng adds to a growing number of Chinese businesspeople, activists and ordinary people who have disappeared in recent years after criticizing party figures or in crackdowns on corruption or pro-democracy and labor rights campaigns.

-Hu, whose newspaper is known for its nationalistic tone and who uses Twitter to criticize foreign governments, wrote Saturday that Peng “stayed in her own home freely” and would “show up in public and participate in some activities soon.”
+A comment on Twitter signed bobzhang999 said, “Hu Dog, with so many photos, why don’t you let Peng Shuai talk?”

+Another, signed Cool Witch, said, “Let Peng Shuai’s parents hold a news conference.”

-Tennis stars and the Women’s Tennis Association have been unusually vocal in demanding information about Peng.
-Companies and other sports groups are reluctant to confront Beijing for fear of losing access to the Chinese market or other retaliation.
+Tennis stars and the WTA have been unusually vocal in demanding information about Peng.
+Other companies and sports groups are reluctant to confront Beijing for fear of losing access to the Chinese market or other retaliation.

 The ruling party has given no indication whether it is investigating Peng’s accusation against Gao, 75, who left the Standing Committee in 2018 and has largely disappeared from public life.